Iyad-Abdulwahid/Task-Manager/README.md

     - It should not depend solely on the browser's navigation buttons.

 > ### :triangular_flag_on_post: IMPORTANT:
 > To be clear,  **your app should be built in your own Github repository**.
 That means that you must create a new repo on your Github account.
-DO NOT build your app in this repository or on GitHub Enterprise.
+DO NOT build your app in this repository.

 ## Pre-Project Deliverable (Required)